kontist/kontist.github.io/docs.markdown

 #### String

 The `String` scalar type represents textual data, represented as UTF-8 character sequences.
 The String type is most often used by GraphQL to represent free-form human-readable text.

-#### bankTaxDateTime

-A date-time string at UTC, such as 2019-12-03T09:54:33Z, compliant with the date-time format.

 ### Interfaces